ar-io/ar-io-sdk/README.md

 #### `getTokenCost({ intent, ...args })`

-Calculates the price in mIO to perform the interaction in question, eg a 'buyRecord' interaction, where payload is the specific params for that interaction.
+Calculates the price in mIO to perform the interaction in question, eg a 'Buy-record' interaction, where args are the specific params for that interaction.

 ```typescript
 const price = await io